hirefrank/equinox-scheduler/README.md

 1. Save a class to your Equinox Calendar from the app or website.
 1. All classes on your Equinox Calendar are synced to your Google Calendar.
 1. If a class requires a reservation, the program will book it for you when the reservation window opens.
-(You'll receive an email from Equinox once your class is booked.)
+(You'll receive an email from Equinox once the class is booked.)

 ## Regular Classes